 As the Designer of the Year at Maison&Objet Paris in January 2017, Charpin presents his newest design, the PC Lamp created in partnership with Sebastian Wrong of Wrong.
 London.
-With its basic shade and stand design, the lamp took three years to develop as Charpin wanted it to contain a complex articulation mechanism and invisible technology that allowed the lamp to emit light at any direction.
+With its basic shade and stand design, the lamp took three years to develop as Charpin wanted it to contain a complex articulation mechanism and invisible technology that allowed the lamp to emit light in any direction.
 In fact, the minimally designed lamp features a series of concealed gas springs that allow the light to stay in place once moved into the desired position.

 Not one who confines himself to furniture and industrial design, Charpin is also working on a couple of ceramic projects with Japanese tableware brand Arita and Italian tiles producer Piemme.
 Whether it is furniture or decorative arts, one thing is for sure with a Charpin piece – it’s all about basic forms that are highly functional, with a touch of his very own quirkiness.